exnaton-ag/bruno/readme.md

 - Download the latest release from the assets
 - Open the dmg and drag the app to the applications folder
-- Unlock the unsigned app by removing the xattr: `xattr -c /Applications/Bruno.app` -Double click the app to run it
+- Unlock the unsigned app by removing the xattr: `xattr -c /Applications/Bruno.app`
+- Double click the app to run it

 ## Original Readme
 <br />